Description

 This is called an OTP bypass and is a well-documented class of authentication vulnerability.
 Related bugs include accepting any OTP value, not expiring OTPs after use, or not rate-limiting brute-force attempts.

-- Intercept mode in Burp pauses each request, allowing you to edit the raw body or headers before forwarding.
+- Intercept mode in Burp pauses each request so you can edit the raw body or headers before forwarding.

 - The

-otp=parameter appears in the POST body inapplication/x-www-form-urlencodedformat. - Clearing the value tests whether the server validates that a non-empty OTP was actually provided.
+otp=parameter appears in the POST body inapplication/x-www-form-urlencodedformat. - Renaming the field tests whether the server validates that the specific named field was provided at all.

 - Step 3Forward the tampered requestForward the modified request to the server.
-Because the OTP is blank, the response contains the flag immediately.
+Because the otp field name is missing, the server skips the OTP check and the response contains the flag immediately.

 Learn more